harvard-cs263/harvard-cs263.github.io/rst/writeup-write-a-story.rst

     This command and each subsequent Git command will ask you for your username and password, which might get annoying.
 If you'd like to avoid this, you might want to consider `credential helpers`__.

-    Alternatively, you can clone and interact with the repository using existing SSH keys on your host computer:
+    Alternatively, you can clone and interact with repositories on the VM using existing SSH keys on your host computer:

-    - Make sure you have your `SSH key`__ set up on your host computer, as well as ``ssh-agent``.
+    - Make sure your `SSH key`__ is set up on your host computer, as well as ``ssh-agent``.
     - Connect to the VM via SSH with agent forwarding enabled: ``ssh -A httpd@192.168.26.3``.
     - Clone the repository on the VM using the URL starting with ``git@github.com:``.